Staff Prep 08: FastAPI Request Lifecycle — From TCP to Response

 Layer 3: Starlette — FastAPI's foundation

 FastAPI is built on Starlette.
-Starlette provides: routing, middleware support, request/response objects, WebSocket handling, background tasks, and lifespan management.
-FastAPI adds on top: automatic OpenAPI schema generation, Pydantic validation, and the dependency injection system.
+Starlette provides the routing, middleware plumbing, request and response objects, WebSocket handling, background tasks, and lifespan management.
+FastAPI layers OpenAPI schema generation, Pydantic validation, and dependency injection on top of it.
+If you strip away FastAPI's features, what you're left with is Starlette.

 from fastapi import FastAPI